-13.2 Insurance Requirements Modification
+13.2.
+Insurance Requirements Modification

-If the Lessor at any time, but not more than annually, believes that the limits or extent of coverage, conditions, deductibles or self-insurance retention, with respect to any of the insurance required by this Lease are insufficient for a prudent owner of property of the nature of the Premises, the Lessor may determine the proper and reasonable limits and extent of coverage, deductibles, conditions, and self-insurance retention limits for such insurance and such insurance shall thereafter be carried by the Lessee until changed pursuant to the provisions of this section.
+If the Lessor at any time, but not more than annually, believes that the limits or extent of coverage, conditions, deductibles or self insurance retention, with respect to any of the insurance required by this Lease are insufficient for a prudent owner of property of the nature of the Premises, the Lessor may determine the proper and reasonable limits and extent of coverage, deductibles, conditions, and self insurance retention limits for such insurance and such insurance shall thereafter be carried by the Lessee until changed pursuant to the provisions of this section.

-13.3 Disposition of Insurance Proceeds
+13.3.
+Disposition of Insurance Proceeds

 All insurance proceeds received by or payable with respect to damage or destruction of the Premises (except proceeds of insurance covering loss or damage of the Lessee's Personal Property), less actual expenses incurred in connection with their collection, shall be held by the Lessee in an interest bearing account, with all interest accrued thereon deemed proceeds of insurance for purposes of this Lease.
 However, if required by the Lessor, an insurance trustee acceptable to the Lessor shall hold such proceeds for application in accordance with this Lease.

-13.4 Inadequate Insurance Coverage
+13.4.
+Inadequate Insurance Coverage

 The Lessee's responsibilities under this Lease for the repair or replacement of the Premises assumes full risk and responsibility for any inadequacy of insurance coverage or any failure of insurers.
-No approval by the Lessor of any insurer, or the terms or conditions of any policy, or any coverage or amount of insurance, or any deductible amount shall be construed as a representation by the Lessor of the solvency of the insurer or the sufficiency of any policy or any coverage or amount of insurer or the sufficiency of any policy or any coverage or amount of insurer or the sufficiency of any policy or any coverage or amount of insurer or the sufficiency of any policy or any coverage or amount of insurance or deductible.
+No approval by the Lessor of any insurer, or the terms or conditions of any policy, or any coverage or amount of insurance, or any deductible amount shall be construed as a representation by the Lessor of the solvency of the insurer or the sufficiency of any policy or any coverage or amount of insurance or deductible.

-13.5 Indemnity
+Section 13.5.
+Indemnity